How to Calculate Time Difference in Excel: Converting Minutes to Decimal Hours for Payroll

 How to Calculate Time Difference in Excel for Payroll

-The Secret Excel Formula for Decimal Hours
+The Core Formula for Decimal Hours

 =(End_Time - Start_Time) * 24